Large Language Models for Cyber Security: A Systematic Literature Review: RQ4: What is the difference in data collection and pre-processing when applying LLMs to security tasks?

 \textbf{Constructed datasets.} The constructed dataset refers to a specialized dataset created by researchers through the modification or augmentation of existing datasets to better suit their specific research goals~\cite{moskal2023cti6,vulrepair1,ahmad2023hardrepair1,koide2024phishing2}.
 These changes could be made through manual or semi-automated processes, which might entail creating test sets tailored to specific domains, annotating datasets, or generating synthetic data.
-For instance, researchers might gather information on web vulnerabilities and the corresponding penetration testing methods, structure them into predefined templates to form vulnerability scenarios, and subsequently assess large language models using these scenarios~\cite{deng2023pentest1}.
+Generated synthetic data, for instance, often serves to augment training sets for fine-tuning LLMs when real-world data is scarce (as discussed further in Section~\ref{rq3}).
+For instance, researchers might gather information on web vulnerabilities and the corresponding penetration testing methods, structure them into predefined templates to form vulnerability scenarios, which can then be used for evaluating LLM reasoning capabilities via prompting~\cite{deng2023pentest1}.

 \textbf{Industrial datasets.} Industrial datasets are data obtained from real-world commercial or industrial settings, typically consisting of industrial applications, user behavior logs, and other sensitive information~\cite{zhang2023progfuzz2,liu2023log1}.
-These datasets are particularly valuable for research aimed at addressing real-world application scenarios.
+These datasets are particularly valuable for research aimed at training and evaluating models intended for real-world deployment and application scenarios.